YangNaruto/FQ-GAN/README.md

 ## FQ-StyleGAN

-This experiment is based on the official codebase [StyleGAN](https://github.com/NVlabs/stylegan).
+This experiment is based on the official codebase [StyleGAN2](https://github.com/NVlabs/stylegan2).
 The original [Flicker-Faces](https://arxiv.org/abs/1812.04948) dataset includes multi-resolution data.
-This codebase currently supports up to 128&times;128 resolution.
-We plan to release a complete version to support the full resolution and highligh the results soon.
 You will need **python 3.6.x, tensorflow-gpu 1.14.0, numpy**

 ### Prepare datasets